 Watch this video of travellers at the 2019 Naadam in Ulaanbaatar

 Why you should experience it: it’s the biggest and probably oldest festival and the ambiance is incredible.

 Tip: go to a rural Naadam for an off-the-beaten-path experience.

 Where: Orkhon Valley, Bat Ulzii soum, Uvurkhangai province

 What is it about: this is the least-known of all the animal-related Mongolian festivals but I am sure no less interesting.
+Furthermore, it takes place in Central Mongolia, a short and easy road trip away from Ulaanbaatar.
 This festival aims to introduce yak herder nomadic lifestyle to the public and promote their products.
-The type of activities that you will be able to experience here is very much the same that you will see in other animal festivals, like lasso competition, beauty contests and races.
+The type of activities that you will be able to experience here is very much the same that you will see in other animal festivals, like lasso competitions, beauty contests and races.
 Yaks are endemic to some parts of Central Asia and China and I find them very intriguing animals because to me they look like ancient cows.
 They are nicknamed “skirted cows” due to the hair hanging and making it look like they are wearing a skirt.
-Mongolians use yaks for transportation, they can be ridden or used to pull carts; for food, and wool.
+Mongolians use yaks for transportation, they can be ridden or used to pull carts; they can also be used for food and wool.
 I love Mongolian dairy products and if you ask me Yak milk is the most delicious to make cheese and curds.
 Yak wool is also one of my favourite yarns when I buy winter clothes.
 It is one of the warmest and cheaper in comparison to the famous Mongolian cashmere.

 Why you should experience it: As a friend puts it, “the fact that there is a festival for yaks” is worth experiencing.
 Also, the location at which it is held is one of the most beautiful spots in Mongolia and a Unesco Cultural Site well worth your time with or without a festival in place.